How does over 60s life insurance work?

 Why choose over 60s life insurance?

-If you want to put something in place for your family, over 60s life insurance is a reassuringly straightforward option.
+If you want to put a safety net in place for your family, over 60s life insurance is a reassuringly straightforward option.
 You don’t have to answer any awkward health questions: you're guaranteed to be accepted, regardless of your medical history.

 Once you've had the policy for the required waiting period (typically 12 months but can be longer), the payout is guaranteed.
 Some policies even offer partial payouts if you pass away due to an accident within the waiting period.